 Product packaging is of good quality and can be re-used.
-Large products are packed in wooden crates.
-Smaller products are packaged in strong cardboard cartons which have a high recycled fibre content.
-Cartons can be re-used and recycled.
-Polythene, used in protective film and bags for wrapping the product, can be recycled.
+Large products are packed in wooden crates, while smaller products come in strong cardboard cartons which themselves have a high-recycled fibre content.
+If not re-used, these containers can be recycled.
+Polythene, used on the protective film and bags from wrapping product, can be recycled in the same way.
+Control Techniques' packaging strategy prefers easily recyclable materials of low environmental impact, and regular reviews identify opportunities for improvement.

 When preparing to recycle or dispose of any product or packaging, please observe local legislation and best practice.